How to configure log collection from Cisco FirePower to Splunk

 go to Troubleshooting Example 1 and provide all described steps.

-The eNcore eStreamer app has to be installed on the Search Head.
+The eNcore eStreamer app for Splunk has to be installed on the Search Head.
 You can complete that through web interface and App management by installing from Splunkbase directly or from file on your local computer.

 Make sure that you have created indexer named as estreamer.

 https://underdefense.com/msi-packages/https://underdefense.com/msi-packages/The app provides you with many useful dashboards so you can easily use them for your needs.
 It’s possible that you could have some problems with data model mapping to CIM.
 If it’s necessary, you can look out to Example 2 where we provide the solution for how to fix that.

 In this article, we try to clarify the process of connecting Cisco Firepower Threat Defense with Splunk for log analysis and event correlation with events from other devices in the infrastructure.
 We describe different methods of log collection, define the pros and cons of them and provide the instructions how to do that using eNcore eStreamer Add-on and App for Splunk.
 Moreover, we describe troubleshooting of probable errors which could occur during the configuration process.